Murgator/fivem-donation-script-tip4serv/README.md

 ## Need help creating new commands ?

-If you are using another framework or want to create custom commands contact us on https://tip4serv.com/contact
+If you are using another framework or want to create custom commands [contact us](https://tip4serv.com/contact)